xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

-Our aim in this chapter is not so much to recapitulate that experience (we would not have the space to do it here, in any case) but to reveal some of the core principles that went into making the course, to talk about the rationale behind our teaching philosophy, and, more broadly, to suggest an approach of teaching programming in the humanities environment.
+Our aim in this chapter is not so much to recapitulate that experience (we would not have the space to do it here, in any case) but to reveal some of the core principles that went into making the course, to talk about the rationale behind our teaching philosophy, and, more broadly, to suggest an approach to teaching programming in the humanities environment.

 [^ln-titlelink]: "Human(s|ists)" is actually a regular expression, a way to search text for specified patterns.
 In this case it picks out anything starting with "Human" and ending in *either* "s" or "ists".
 So, it acts as a stand-in for both "Humans" and "Humanists".
 This little flourish in the title is important because it signals a number of the principles that guide the course and signal what is to come.